chandan1794/show_me_the_ds/LRU_Cache/LRU_Cache.md

 and List is ordered but time complexity for search is a variable of number of input elements i.e. O(n).
 So, I used most useful features from both the data structures
 - List as Queue: Ordered
-- Dictionary as HashTable: Search O(1)
+- Dictionary as HashTable: Search O(1) (Average Time Complexity)[https://wiki.python.org/moin/TimeComplexity]